camunda/camunda-optimize-examples/variable-import-plugin/README.md

 Using the engine REST-API Optimize fetches all variable, but the variables that contain binary data (e.g. pdfs) from the engine.
-This also includes complex variables like JSON, XML oder Java object variables.
+This also includes complex variables like JSON, XML or Java object variables.
 Then those variables are passed through all variable plugins that are configured in Optimize.
 All variables that are still available after the plugins are filtered again such that Optimize only imports primitive typed variables.
 Finally, the primitive variables are